asensio-lab/popular-sentiment-electric-vehicle-drivers-united-states/README.md

 # Popular-Sentiment-of-Electric-Vehicles-in-the-United-States
-This code replicates protocols in the manuscript: “Popular Sentiment of Electric Vehicle Owners in the United States.”
-Proprietary data is restricted to authorized researchers only.
+This code replicates protocols in the manuscript submission to 'Case Studies in the Environment' in the University of California Press.

+This README file contains instructions for the full replication process, from setting up the code base with the required tools to executing the various algorithms for classification.

 The Python scripts will run the neural network-based language models for sentiment analysis.
 The R scripts will produce the tables and figures shown in the paper.

 [![DOI](https://zenodo.org/badge/149052541.svg)](https://zenodo.org/badge/latestdoi/149052541)